 If you know me well, you know that I LOVE strength training.
 If you’ve ever even had dinner with me, you know I LOVE strength training.
 But I am not a fan of inefficiency in training.
 I often scrutinize my training programs, looking for fluff.
 And in so doing, I will question percentages, frequency, reps, volume, progressions, recovery methods, and other important things (like the phase of the moon).

 If you have ever written a program for a large group of people, you realize that the recovery methods and capabilities of separate individuals are, in fact, very different.
-Everything from lifestyle to genetics to priorities and much more have an effect on a person’s recovery.
+Everything from lifestyle to genetics to priorities and much more has an effect on a person’s recovery.
 So, you have a choice: write a bajillion individual programs or write “one program to rule them all” (my precious).

 Now, let’s pretend you have a student/client/athlete who needs to develop multiple skills (both sport and lifting) at once.
 If you try to push multiple physical attributes too hard at one time, injury or stagnation will almost definitely occur.
 This article suggests a way to simplify one small facet of training: the deadlift.